gchq/sleeper/docs/deployment/cli-deployment-environment.md

 git checkout --track origin/main # Check out the latest release version
 ```

-This Docker container includes the dependencies for building Sleeper.
-The rest of the guide assumes you're in the root
-of the Sleeper repository after using these commands.
-The directory with the Git repository will be persisted between
-executions of `sleeper builder`, and re-mounted to a fresh container each time you run it.

-If you run `sleeper builder` outside of the EC2, you'll get the same thing but in your local Docker host.
-Please ensure
+The connection to the EC2 is a standard SSH connection, persisting for the current terminal until you use `exit` to end
+the session.
+By default, `sleeper environment connect` will also start a `screen` session in the EC2.
+If you lose
+connection to the EC2, the `screen` session will persist, and next time you connect you will be where you left off.

+When connected to the EC2, if you use Sleeper CLI commands that start Docker containers, these containers will run in
+the Docker host that's installed in the EC2.
+Your `sleeper builder` container there will mount its working directory
+from your home directory in the EC2, rather than in your local machine.
+This will persist the copy of the Git repository
+in the EC2 between executions of `sleeper builder`.

+Before building Sleeper for deployment, or deploying Sleeper from artefacts built there, please ensure you connect to
-you connect to the EC2 first via `sleeper environment connect`, to avoid the deployment being slow uploading jars and
+the EC2 first via `sleeper environment connect`, to avoid lengthy uploads of jars and Docker images.
-Docker images.